schorschii/LAPS4LINUX/README.md

 If you want to view the DSRM password, simply put `msLAPS-EncryptedDSRMPassword` and `msLAPS-EncryptedDSRMPasswordHistory` into the `ldap-attributes` and `ldap-attribute-password`|`ldap-attribute-password-history` configuration.

 ### Kerberos Authentication
-The client (both GUI and CLI) supports Kerberos authentication which means that you can use the client without entering a password if you are logged in with a domain account and have a valid Kerberos ticket (for this, an SSL connection is required).
+The client (both GUI and CLI) supports Kerberos authentication which means you can use the client without entering a password if you are logged in with a domain account and have a valid Kerberos ticket (for this, an SSL connection is required).
 If not, ldap3's "simple" authentication is used as fallback and the client will ask you for username and password.
 The Kerberos authentication attempt can be disabled by setting `use-kerberos` to `false` in the config file.

 If you did not automatically received a Kerberos ticket on login, you can manually aquire a ticket via `kinit <username>@<DOMAIN.TLD>`.